 I can’t stress enough how critical it is that this piece of the analysis is running on the cloud.
 I’m now doing millions of comparisons each week for hundreds of weeks.
 The job would take hours if not days on my desktop, and it would be tough to parallelize since my machine doesn’t have the memory to hold copies of large datasets on every core.
 But on the m4 that I spun up to do this, the whole job takes just minutes.
 As if the correlations aren’t enough computation, there’s also a lot of difficulty in creating the graph.
 In order to create a visually simple layout- these plots use an algorithm called Fruchterman Reingold.
 This process essentially runs physics simulations in which the nodes repel each other, but connected nodes are attracted according to the weight of their connection.
 I’m creating layouts on the fly in a way which allow the nodes to move around slowly from time period to time period, minimizing total movement, but also trying to maximize simplicity according to the Fruchterman Reingold algorithm.
 Those simulations take a TON of computing power.

 Without further ado- enjoy the film:

-Well it may not make it into Sundance, but there is a TON we can learn from this little movie.
-Its interesting to see how the highly bunched technology sector seems to have broken up around 2004.
+Well, it may not make it into Sundance, but there is a TON we can learn from this little movie.
+It’s interesting to see how the highly bunched technology sector seems to have broken up around 2004.
 Another large cluster of consumer goods and services popped up around the same time.
-Aside from the ebb and flow of particular sector clusters, the relationships among the sectors fluctuates as well.
+Aside from the ebb and flow of particular sector clusters, the relationships among the sectors fluctuate as well.
 In a brief period around 2011, our main cluster of public utilities gravitates towards consumer services.
-There are lots of hypothesis we can generate from this explorations.
+There are lots of hypotheses we can generate from this explorations.
 Perhaps company relationships which are part of a larger cluster are more consistent than relations between only two companies.
-Perhaps relationships within a sector are more consisten than those accross sector.
+Perhaps relationships within a sector are more consistent than those across sectors.